cleveland-youth-football/7824/content/Team.md

 A football team has lot's of people to make it possible!
-Here is some information on some of the types of people involved in the campaign.
+Here is some information about the people involved in the campaign.

 # Who Are We?
 - physically fit, aggressive